Letdown2491/waypoint-gtk/README.md

 - **Modern Interface** - GTK4 + libadwaita UI with theme switching, real-time monitoring, and comprehensive CLI tools
 - **Security First** - Privilege-separated architecture with D-Bus, Polkit, desktop-friendly authentication, audit logging, and input validation

 [See full feature list here](docs/FEATURES.md). **GRUB integration is planned** but not currently implemented since I use efistub on my Void machine.
 This should be implemented in the next major release.
+A Snapper to Waypoint migration tool is also in the works for a future update.

 ## Integration